Skip to content

 • FAQSFAQS

 Monument is a medication-assisted treatment (MAT) program for those who want to cut back or quit drinking.
 The program earned 4 out of 5 stars from our independent review.
-Treatment is available in select states and many insurance plans are accepted.
-Monument offers tiered payment plans ranging from $9.99 to $249+ monthly.
+Treatment is available in select states, and many insurance plans are accepted.
+Instead of a monthly subscription like most of its competitors, you only pay Monument after sessions with your doctor or therapist.
+Patients with insurance typically pay $25 per medical or therapy session, while those without coverage can expect to pay $100 per visit.

 Monument Logo